 - You filed a joint tax return with your spouse.

 - The return had a refund due, all or a part of which was applied to satisfy your spouse’s debt.

 - You reported income (from any source) on the tax return.

 - You made estimated tax payments or had your income withheld for paying taxes, and/or you claimed the Earned Income Tax Credit (EITC) or other refundable tax credits on the joint return you filed with your spouse.

-You can file Form 8379 Injured Spouse Allocation with your tax return.
-If you are filing for Injured Spouse relief with your return, it may delay your refund; the IRS will need time to review your return and process your request for relief.
+You can file Form 8379, Injured Spouse Allocation with your tax return.
+If you are filing for Injured Spouse relief with your return, it may delay your refund as a result; the IRS will need time to review your return and process your request for relief.
 It might take up to 14 weeks for your refund to reach you.

 If you have already filed your return, you may then file the form separately.
 The IRS takes around eight weeks to process Form 8379.

 If you don’t qualify for Innocent Spouse Relief and are held liable for the due balance, contact one of our experienced tax consultants.
 We are well-equipped to find an alternative solution for you to resolve your tax issues.